HD co-organise un atelier de formation pour soutenir et encourager la mise en œuvre de l’Accord d’Alger pour la paix et

 HD works with all signatories to the Algiers Agreement – both the armed movements and the Government.
 During the Algiers negotiation process, HD’s priority was to ensure the participants had the skills they needed to engage effectively in the process.
 Since the signing of the Agreement in June 2015, HD has been focusing on creating and supporting dialogue spaces among and between the signatories, to ensure they all have the same understanding of the Agreement and agree on a way forward for its implementation.
 HD has also been supporting the signatories in explaining the Agreement to their constituencies across northern Mali in the latter half of 2015, to pave the way for its implementation throughout the year to come.

 As part of its inclusion efforts, HD has been inviting women and young people from north and south Mali to join discussion forums with various local authorities and leaders to share their views and concerns about the peace process and the future of Mali.
 These discussion forums aim to promote an inclusive approach to the peace process which is essential to finding a lasting solution and gaining nationwide civil society support for any ensuing reform.
 HD ensures the participants have access to technical experts during these discussions to enable them to define their claims; the forums also serve as a platform through which their voices can be heard by the parties to the negotiations.

-In addition, HD has established dialogue processes between communities in northern Mali (for example, between the Arab and Touareg communities in Ansongo and Bourem or between Fulani and Dogon communities in Mopti Region), leading to the signing of local agreements to ensure that tensions between them are peacefully mitigated.
+In addition, HD has established dialogue processes between communities in northern and central Mali (for example, between the Arab and Touareg communities in Ansongo and Bourem or between Fulani and Dogon communities in Mopti Region), leading to the signing of local agreements and verbal engagements to ensure that tensions between them are peacefully mitigated.